Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 \subsection{QCD Corrections to Semi-leptonic B Decays}

 This is probably a good place to summarize the QCD corrections to semi-leptonic $B$ decays that are necessary for an accurate determination of the CKM elements $\vcb$ and $\vub$.
 As I did not take part in these calculations I consulted a very prominent member of the MNLC club, Paolo Gambino, who contributed in an important manner to these calculations.
 As we will soon see another member of our club, Andrzej Czarnecki, who will enter the scene later on, also made important contributions to this field.
-A nice summary of this topic as far as $b\to c l\nu$ is concerned can be found in \cite{SL1}.
+In order to appreciate the progress made in this field in the last decade, it is useful to look at older nice summaries of this topic as far as $b\to c l\nu$ is concerned in \cite{Aquila:2005hq,Gambino:2011fz}.
+More recent papers are given below.

-In what follows I will list papers where only the purely perturbative corrections to semileptonic $B$ decays have been computed leaving the summary of power corrections to other reviewers.
+In what follows I will list papers where the purely perturbative corrections to semileptonic $B$ decays have been computed including also those to power corrections.

-\subsubsection{NLO Corrections to Inclusive $B\to X_c l \nu$ Decays}
+\subsubsection{NLO Corrections to Inclusive $B\to X_c \ell \nu$ Decays}

-The pioneering first steps in this field can be found in \cite{SL2}.
-The first complete analytic calculations, not only rate but also a few differential distributions, have been performed much later by Andrzej Czarnecki, Marek Jezabek and Hans K\"uhn \cite{SL3}.
-In this context also the corrections to the rate in a compact form found by Yossi Nir should be mentioned \cite{SL4}.
+The pioneering first steps in this field can be found in \cite{Ali:1979is,Altarelli:1982kh}.
+The first complete analytic calculations, not only of the rate but also of a few differential distributions, have been performed much later by Andrzej Czarnecki, Marek Jezabek and Hans K\"uhn \cite{Jezabek:1988iv,Jezabek:1988ja,Czarnecki:1989bz,Czarnecki:1994pu}.
+In this context also the corrections to the rate in a compact form found by Yossi Nir should be mentioned \cite{Nir:1989rm}.

-Next corrections to moments of hadronic spectra which used the results of previous calculations can be found in \cite{SL5}, while full triple differential distribution at $\ord(\alpha_s)$ that are necessary for realistic experiments have been obtained in \cite{SL6} and in particular in \cite{SL7}.
+Next corrections to moments of hadronic spectra which used the results of previous calculations can be found in \cite{Falk:1995me}, while full triple differential distribution at $\ord(\alpha_s)$ that are necessary for realistic experiments have been obtained in \cite{Trott:2004xc} and in particular in \cite{Aquila:2005hq}.